AlexanderLindholt/PacketPlus/README.md

 <br>

-When using the library, most things are identical to the original, but there is a key difference in Packet definitions:
+When using the library, most things are identical to the original, but there is a key difference in packet definitions:
-You don't have to provide names for your packets, and it is instead required to have a shared packets module.
+Packets don't have names, and shall be defined in a shared module.

 ## ❌ Packet:
 Use a shared module: